 Make Sure It's Legal

 Instead, try to shop in a way that benefits the country you're visiting.
-For example, many conservation organisations or human welfare charities based in Africa have adjoining souvenir shops, whose proceeds directly benefit the associated cause.
-Local craft markets provide income for often-impoverished communities, while an increasing trend in recycled art benefits the artists and the environment alike.
+For example, many conservation organizations or human welfare charities based in Africa have adjoining souvenir shops, whose proceeds directly benefit the associated cause.
+Local craft markets provide income for often-impoverished communities while an increasing trend in recycled art benefits the artists and the environment alike.

 It's easy to get caught up in the moment while shopping for souvenirs, only to find yourself walking back to your hotel with a life-size wooden giraffe.
 Consider the practicality of carrying your purchases around Africa for the rest of your trip, as well as the weight and size restrictions imposed by your airline's baggage allowance.
 Often, exceeding these allowances can be incredibly expensive.

-Wherever you're flying from, most international airlines have a maximum baggage allowance of 23 kilograms/ 50 pounds for those travelling economy class.
+Wherever you're flying from, most international airlines have a maximum baggage allowance of 23 kilograms/50 pounds for those traveling economy class.
 Domestic airlines within Africa are even more restrictive, while small charter flights (e.g. those from Maun to the heart of the Okavango Delta in Botswana) allow only very limited luggage onboard.

 If you find that your bargaining partner is a tough nut to crack, walking away is a good way to get the price down quickly.
 Make sure to remain polite and maintain a sense of humor, but don't be afraid to decline the sale if you can't agree on a suitable price.
 Pay what you think that the item is worth, and make sure to carry small bills so that you don't have to ask for change.